 This year, let us draw attention to eye care issues so that everyone, everywhere has access to good eye health.
 What’s the first thing you can do?
 Plan for an eye examination.
 Look around in your family, especially for those who are vulnerable: young, school-going children, the elderly, those with diabetes.

-Download the WSD17 Activities Report to see how the world marked World Sight Day last year!
+Download the WSD18 Activities Report to see how the world marked World Sight Day in 2018!

 World Sight Day 2018 will be on 11 October 2018.
 This year’s call to action:

 Eye Care Everywhere